haad/confd/docs/template_comparison_examples.md

-# Templating text golan / pongo2
+# Templating text golang / pongo2

-There is two option for templating, you can choose from golang text/template extended with sprig ( you know it from helm) and pongo2 which is kind of dialect of jinja2, you can know it from django templates.
-Both of share some basic functions to fetch data from backands and their differ in manipulation and filters functions.
+There is two option for templating, you can choose from golang text/template extended with sprig ( you know it from helm) or pongo2, which is kind of jinja2 dialect, you can know it from django templates.
+Both options share basic functions for data fetching.

 ## Shared data feching functions